 These adorable autumn leaf beeswax air fresheners are perfect for fall!
-Both a gorgeous decoration and a natural way to freshen your home.
+Gorgeous as a decoration and a natural way to freshen your home.

 A few days ago, my sister and I were walking around our local craft show.
 We saw the most adorable hanging beeswax ornaments that carried an inviting cinnamon aroma.
 They were just beautiful!

 I was all ready to grab a few until I saw the prices!
 Frugality is my middle name, so I knew that I could not afford to buy those beeswax air fresheners even though they were beautifully handcrafted.